PipedreamHQ/pipedream/COMPONENT-GUIDELINES.md

 ### Source Name

 Source name should be a singular, title-cased name and should start with "New" (unless emits are not limited to new items).
 Name should not be slugified and should not include the app name.
 NOTE: Pipedream does not currently distinguish real-time event sources for end-users automatically.
 The current pattern to identify a real-time event source is to include “(Instant)” in the source name.
-This will change in the future.
 E.g., “New Search Mention” or “New Submission (Instant)”.

 ### Source Description